HEmile/obsidian-search-on-internet/README.md

 You can also disable the iframe search and open the search in your browser.

+### Contributors
+- [nhaouari](https://github.com/nhaouari) added the setting not to encode, and started work on opening external links in iframes.

 ### Credits
 Settings code is mainly taken from the [Templater plugin](https://github.com/SilentVoid13/Templater) by [SilentVoid13](https://github.com/SilentVoid13)